Teamhood offers 3 levels of access control – organization level, workspace level and public access.

 Administrator has all the rights to modify anything inside the workspaces.
 Including workspace deletion and other workspace member management.
 Ideally there should be at least 2 administrators per each workspace, but also not too many to reduce risks of deleting/removing essential data.

-Collaborators can only modify work item related data but cannot change workspace structure (boards, rows, workspace settings) and also cannot invite other users into workspace.
-This is an ideal role for functional specialist in your team who performs daily tasks.
-Workspace collaborators can also delete only the items which where created by themselves.
+Collaborators can only modify work item-related data but cannot change workspace structure (boards, rows, workspace settings) and also cannot invite other users into the workspace.
+This is an ideal role for a functional specialist in your team who performs daily tasks.
+Workspace collaborators can also delete only the items which were created by themselves.

-Limited collaborators can only view and modify items which are either created by them or assigned to them.
-Modification is also limited to essential properties like description, comments, file attachments.
+Limited collaborators can only view and modify items that are either created by them or assigned to them.
+Modification is also limited to writing comments, attaching files, changing status, and marking items completed.
 This is the perfect role for 3rd parties like contractors or external team members.
+This is one of the two roles that can be assigned to Guest users.

-Workspace reader can only view items.
-Other collaborators can still assign reader to items.
+Workspace readers can only view items.
+Other collaborators can still assign the Reader to items.
+This is one of the two roles that can be assigned to Guest users.

-You can configure workspace roles by clicking on workspace title and navigating to “Members” menu.
+You can configure workspace roles by clicking on the workspace title and navigating to the “Members” menu.

 Workspace members management view